deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 SMEP Says Goodbye
 ---
 Let's use the an [overflow](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) to outline bypasssing SMEP with ROP.
 ROP assumes we have control over the stack (as each ROP gadget returns back to the stack).
 Since SMEP is enabled, our ROP gagdets will need to come from kernel mode pages.
-Since we are assuming [medium integrity](https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/bb625957(v=msdn.10)?redirectedfrom=MSDN) here, we can call `EnumDeviceDrivers()` to obtain the kernel base- which bypasses KASLR.
+Since we are assuming [medium integrity](https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/bb625957(v=msdn.10)?redirectedfrom=MSDN) here, we can call `EnumDeviceDrivers()` to obtain the kernel base - which bypasses KASLR.

 Essentially, here is how our ROP chain will work